Welcome to SKILLDriver

 A necessary part of looking at novice drivers is to also address the pre-conceptions that youngsters have about driving before they start.

-Pre-driving
+Pre-driving children

 The best time for young drivers to resolve such mindset conflicts is at pre-driving age.